-- Name: A name for the collection. - Description: A description for the collection. - Identifier: A string that can be used to identify the collection. - Application Profile: The metadata application profile to be applied to resources in the collection (optional). - Licence Model: The licence model to be applied to resources in the collection (optional). - Show Package Navigation: When resources in IMS or SCORM Content Package format are previewed, or viewed via a Public URL, by default they are displayed with a left-hand frame indicating the structure of the package, allowing the user to navigate through the package, or see a flat list of resources in the package.
+- Name: A name for the collection. - Description: A description for the collection. - Identifier: A string that can be used to identify the collection. - Application Profile: The metadata application profile to be applied to resources in the collection (optional). - Licence Model: The licence model to be applied to resources in the collection (optional). - format are previewed, or viewed via a Public URL, by default they are displayed with a left-hand frame indicating the structure of the package, allowing the user to navigate through the package, or see a flat list of resources in the package.
 In addition, when a user has "package" set as their default resource view in their preferences, they see single file resources within the package view left-hand frame.
 Un-checking the Show Package Navigation option means that packages and single file resources will be displayed in all cases without the left-hand frame, with the first page appearing by default.
 If a resource is in more than one collection, and the collections have different settings for this option, then the package navigation frame will be shown.
 Switching off this option is useful if you have packages that have their own navigational structure built into them; users then don't need the left-hand frame.
 NB: If you switch this setting off, users won't have access to "export package" via Public URL, as noted below under "Allow Public Package Download". - Default Permissions: The access permissions that are applied to groups without specific permissions (normally the minimum level of access). - Access to Taxonomies: The classification system(s) that can be applied to resources in the collection, and viewed by users with "Find" access to the collection. - Searchable by External Systems: Whether or not external systems can search the collection using SRU/SRW. - More information on this is available in the Controlling Remote Access to Collections. - Harvestable by External Systems: Whether or not external systems can harvest metadata about published resources in the collection using OAI-PMH. - Allow Public Preview: Whether or not external users can preview resources in the collection using a Public URL. - Allow Public Package Download: Whether or not external users can download packaged versions of resources in the collection, using a Public URL.
-NB: The Public Package URL is made available as an "export package" link in the left-hand package navigation frame when viewing the package via Public URL.
-If the "Show Package Navigation" setting above is switched off, this link will be unavailable regardless of whether Allow Public Package Download is switched on.
+There are two ways this can occur: - In an SRU search a package can include a packageDownloadLocator (a URL from which the package can be downloaded).
+The URL is available in an SRU search only if this option is enabled. - The Public Package URL is made available as an "export package" link in the lefthand package navigation frame when viewing the package via Public URL.
+If the "Show Package Navigation" setting above is switched off, this link will be unavailable regardless of whether Allow Public Package Download has been enabled or not.

 A Public Package URL can also be generated via a metadata template, which can be applied to the resource's metadata in the metadata editor, or at the point of SRU/SRW searching or OAI-PMH harvesting.

-5.2.2.
+6.2.2.
 Relationship to Classification Systems